hcjimmy/dic/Readme.md

   -r    --repeat <n>      Repeat the calculation n times.
   -A    --advantage       Roll twice and take the higher (show the lower greyed-out).
   -D    --disadvantage    Roll twice and take the lower (show the higher greyed-out).
-  -c    --collapse        Don't show all the dice-rolls if the die operated by not +- (default).
+  -c    --collapse        Don't show all the dice-rolls if a die is operated by not +- (default).
                           E.g. dic 2*3d4 will give 2*7 = 14  instead of  2*(2+2+3) = 14.
   -x    --expand          Always show all the dice rolls (opposite of --collpase).
   -q    --quiet           Don't show the calculation, just the result.